Upstreamness and downstreamness in input-output analysis from local and aggregate information

-There are occasional deviation, whose origin can be traced back to a higher degree of heterogeneity in the technology matrix with respect to the ``flat" model in Eq. \eqref{Constantcolumns}.
-This deviation can be quantified using the procedure detailed in Appendix \ref{sec:dev} as shown using the coloring of data points in Fig. \ref{fig:leontiefcountryyear}: the lighter the point, the more heterogeneous the matrix is.
+There are occasional deviation, whose origin can be traced back to a higher degree of heterogeneity in the $A$ matrix with respect to the ``flat" rank-1 model introduced in Eq. \eqref{eq:single}.
+In the following we will also analyze more closely the relation between the error -- discrepancy between the actual values of upstreamness (and downstreamness) calculated via direct inversion and those obtained via our approximate formula -- and the spectral properties of the empirical I-O matrix $A$.

-The agreement between the empirical and the theoretical model is evident not only at the level of averaged sectorial activity (per country), but also at the level individual sectors as shown in Fig. \ref{fig:sectors}.

-There we plot the upstreamness measure of single sectors of the economy of all countries for all years (1995-2011) compared with the theoretical measure $\mathcal{L}_i^{(u)}$ in Eq. \eqref{eq:uptheo}.
-We observe that data display an obvious statistical regularity, which is well described by our theoretical model.
-This is made all the more evident by suitably binning the empirical data.